-An important part of our role as academic is to support the double-blind review of manuscripts submitted for possible publication in JPP&M. The goal of this program is to develop and refresh the cadre of scholars involved in the marketing and public policy community, as reviewers, authors, and actively engaged community members.
+An important part of our role as academic is to support the double-anonymous review of manuscripts submitted for possible publication in JPP&M. The goal of this program is to develop and refresh the cadre of scholars involved in the marketing and public policy community, as reviewers, authors, and actively engaged community members.
 We are working to provide mentorship and training to early-career scholars (e.g., doctoral students who have passed their comprehensive exams, post-docs, assistant professors).
 This invaluable service helps to promote the advancement of new knowledge in our discipline for generations to come.

 How to Get Involved

 Becoming a Mentor

 There are two ways to become a mentor.

 - As an ERB member, when you receive a new submission as a reviewer, at the time you agree to review the manuscript, you can recommend a trainee to mentor during this initial submission.